 Some hospitals now have clinics for people who have difficulty with breathing.
 Ask your doctor or nurse if they know of any in your area.
 You will be taught the techniques here and much more.
 Or if there isn't a special clinic, ask to have a chat with a physiotherapist or nurse who specialises in helping people with breathing problems.

 Occupational therapists can assess your breathlessness and help you find ways of managing your breathlessness.
 They can get you equipment for your house, such as rails for stairs or your bathroom.

-Remember – you are not alone.
+Remember that you are not alone.
 Other people have gone through similar experiences.
-Look on general organisations page for where you can get information and support.
+Look on our general organisations page for where you can get information and support.